zcam007/Mobile-Billing/README.md

 ### Database Design

 For this Application we have used the Google Firebase Realtime Database.
+The Firebase Realtime Database is a cloud-hosted NoSQL database that lets you store and sync data between your users in realtime.

 ### App Features